top of page

 • What are the payment options?

-Ready to help the pets of the indigenous people of Otavalo?
+Ready to help the indigenous people of Otavalo care for their pets?

 Carolina Albuquerque,

-DVM MSc CertAVP DipECVIM-CA RCVS and EBVS Specialist in Small Animal Internal Medicine
+DVM MSc CertAVP DipECVIM-CA EBVS and RCVS Recognised Specialist in Small Animal Internal Medicine

 Proud co-founder of Ohana Animal Charity